shekhargulati/java8-the-missing-tutorial/04-collectors.md

 ## Word Count in Java 8

-We will end this section by writing famous word count example in Java 8 using Streams and Collectors.
+We will end this section by writing the famous word count example in Java 8 using Streams and Collectors.

 ```java
 public static void wordCount(Path path) throws IOException {